Specy/s68k/CONTEXT.md

 _Avoid_: line index (a Location is more than a line), position (that is the index in the Assembled sequence, which is a different thing)

 **Runtime error**:
 A failure of the running program, produced by the interpreter and attributed to the instruction's Location.
-Not a Diagnostic.
+It carries a Hint but is not a Diagnostic.

 **Hint**:
-The part of a Diagnostic that says what to do about it, as opposed to what is wrong ("add a colon if `clr` is meant as a label").
+The part of a Diagnostic or Runtime error that gives the learner a safe next action, as opposed to what is wrong.
+It gives a correction when the likely intent is clear, alternatives when it is ambiguous, or a concrete investigation step when no correction can be inferred.

 ### Reference